mslinn/AwsUpdate/README.md

 ## To Build ##

-This project uses code from the [AwsMirror](https://github.com/mslinn/AwsMirror/) project, which provides a command-line program written in Scala and Java.
-AwsMirror requires Java 7.
+This project uses code from the [AwsMirror](https://github.com/mslinn/AwsMirror/) project, which provides a command-line program written in Scala and Java. `AwsMirror` requires Java 7, therefore `AwsUpdate` also requires Java 7.
-In order for Play to access the AwsMirror project, you need to publish-local using sbt, then create a symlink from the locally published project to Play:
+In order for Play to access the `AwsMirror` project, you need to `sbt publish-local`, then create a symlink from the locally published project to Play:

     git clone git://github.com/mslinn/AwsMirror.git
     cd AwsMirror